 1. Decide What Data You Want to Gather

 The first thing that we need to do is decide what information we want to gather.
-We must choose the subjects the data will cover, the sources we will use to gather it, and the quantity of information that we would require.
+We must choose the subjects the data will cover, the sources we will use to collect it, and the quantity of information that we will require.
 For instance, we may choose to gather information on the categories of products that an average e-commerce website visitor between the ages of 30 and 45 most frequently searches for.

 2. Establish a Deadline for Data Collection